Brunas/esp32_p1meter/README.md

 sensors/power/p1meter/short_power_peaks
 ```

-But all the metrics you need are easily added using the `setupDataReadout()` method.
+But all the metrics you need are easily added in JSON map `dsmr_map.h` file.
 With the DEBUG mode it is easy to see all the topics you add/create by the serial monitor.
 To see what your telegram is outputting in the Netherlands see: https://www.netbeheernederland.nl/_upload/Files/Slimme_meter_15_a727fce1f1.pdf for the dutch codes pag.
 19 -23

 ### Home Assistant Configuration